 A family friend was diagnosed a few years after Kara finished treatment.
 Kara knew she needed to send on her strength.
-So Kara packed up her boxing gloves along with some lipstick and beauty accessories and the first Pretty Package had been sent.
+So Kara packed up her boxing gloves along with some lipstick and beauty accessories and the first Pretty Package was sent.

 Get in Touch with Kara!